un1dt5/ctf-writeups/bi0sCTF 2024/README.md

 ![image](https://hackmd.io/_uploads/r1UNrP536.png)

-However, the tricky part was the "single use code" was copied multiple times, make it hard to find the answer, so I just tried all of them.
+However, the tricky part was that the "single use code" was copied multiple times, make it harder to find the answer, so I just tried all of the time stamps.
 Copy the epoch time and convert it to IST.
 Take quite much time but I finally got the correct answer. (epoch: 1708106083)
 Answer:
 >verboten{830030:2024-02-16-23-24-43}